Reid M. Wakefield

 Reid also regularly advises employers on day-to-day labor and employment issues and drafts employment agreements, severance agreements, handbooks, and workplace policies.
 Additionally, Reid conducts internal investigations for clients in workplace matters, including at the executive level.

-Reid was included in the 2024 edition of the Best Lawyers: Ones to Watch in America™ for his work in Litigation – Labor and Employment.
+Reid was included in the 2025 and 2024 editions of the Best Lawyers: Ones to Watch in America™ for his work in Litigation – Labor and Employment.
+In 2024, Boston magazine and Law & Politics named Reid a Massachusetts “Rising Star.”

 Prior to joining the Firm, Reid served as Commission Counsel for the Massachusetts Commission Against Discrimination, and he previously worked in private practice in Tallahassee, Florida, as well as with the Florida Office of the Attorney General.